 David has also authored over 350 clinical papers in journals such as the Lancet, BMJ, British Journal of Psychiatry and Journal of Clinical Psychiatry.
 These papers have been cited over 15,000 times.

 Professor Taylor has written or edited seven other books and written over twenty book chapters.

-Professor of Psychiatry and Molecular Medicine, The Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, Hempstead & Investigator, Center for Psychiatric Neuroscience, Feinstein Institute for Medical Research, Manhasset, NY, USA
+Professor of Psychiatry and Molecular Medicine, The Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, Hempstead NY, USA, and Professor of Child and Adolescent Psychiatry, Charité University Medicine, Berlin, Germany.

 Christoph U. Correll is Professor of Psychiatry at The Zucker School of Medicine at Hofstra/Northwell, New York, USA, and also Professor and Chair of the Department of Child and Adolescent Psychiatry, Charité University Medicine, Berlin, Germany.
 He completed his medical studies at the Free University of Berlin in Germany, and Dundee University Medical School in Scotland.
 He is board certified in general psychiatry and child and adolescent psychiatry, having completed both residencies at The Zucker Hillside Hospital in New York City.
 Since 1997, he has been working and conducting research in New York, USA, and since 2017 he is also working in Germany again.

 Professor Correll focuses on the identification and treatment of youth and adults with severe mental illness, clinical trials, epidemiology, psychopharmacology, meta-analyses, and the interface between physical health and mental health.